NickatelbNornkirn/JumpDiveClock/README.md

     something else while having your speedrun timer open);
 * running on Linux (and probably on *BSD, haven't tested it).

+### Should I use this?

+Probably not.
+It's still **extremely** unstable.
+Expect to make changes (and sometimes drastic ones) to your config after every update.

 ### Where did this name come from?

 I speedrun a Mario fangame where the fastest way to move without equipment is to repeatedly jump and